CMSgov/ab2d-pdp-documentation/docs/Long Term API Usage Model.md

 ## HTTP Query Parameters
 The `_since` and `_until` parameters allow users to filter claims data returned by date, which reduces duplication and speeds up job times.
 The parameter values follow the [ISO datetime format](https://en.wikipedia.org/wiki/ISO_8601) (`yyyy-MM-dd'T'hh:mm:ss[+|-]hh:mm`).
 The time zone must be specified using + or - followed by `hh:mm`.
 There are currently 2 optional parameters, `_since` and `_until`, which can be used separately or together:

-Separately, these parameters allow users to pull data that has been updated since or until a specified date.
-You can use the [meta/lastUpdated](https://ab2d.cms.gov/data_dictionary.html#:~:text=The%20date%20that%20this%20record%20was%20last%20updated%20within%20the%20database.) property of each EOB resource to find when each record was last updated.
+Separately, these parameters allow users to pull data last updated since **or** until a specified date.
+You can use the [meta/lastUpdated](https://ab2d.cms.gov/data_dictionary.html#:~:text=The%20date%20that%20this%20record%20was%20last%20updated%20within%20the%20database.) property of each ExplanationofBenefit (EOB) resource to find when each record was last updated.
 This will help you compare claims data when using the  `_since` and `_until` parameters.
 - For `_since`, the earliest possible date is February 13th, 2020 (`2020-02-13T00:00:00-05:00`) or your organization's attestation date, whichever is later.
 If no `_since` date is specified, it will default to the datetime of your organization’s last successfully and fully downloaded job.
 If this is your first job, it will default to your earliest possible date.
 - For `_until`, the latest possible date is the current date.
 If no `_until` date is specified or you use a date from the future, it will default to the current date.

-Using the parameters together allows you to pull data that has been updated within a certain date range.
+Using the parameters together allows you to pull data last updated within a certain date range.
 However, the `_since` parameter value must be an earlier date than the `_until` parameter value.
 In other words, the `_until` datetime must have occurred after the `_since` datetime.

 ## Examples of Parameter Values
 <table>